 With so many new people entering the house sitting arena, it's becoming more important to check and respond to your alerts as quickly as possible.
 Many home owners stop the applications after just 10 responses.

-When I'm actively looking I keep the TrustedHouseSitters.com link open on my browser and check it regularly for new house sits.
-In this way I frequently get my application in the first 3.
+When I'm actively looking I keep the TrustedHouseSitters link open on my browser and check it regularly for new house sits.
+This ensures I frequently get my application in the first 3.

-We recently did this in Australia (with home owner consent) over the Christmas period, overlapping by just 3 days on two easy sits.
+We've overlapped several times now, with the home owner consent.
 In this way we were able to cover a period that might otherwise have been more difficult - again, maximize your possibilities by thinking outside the box.

 This is a list that will potentially grow as you become more established as a house sitter.
 It's only after experiencing a number of different situations, in a variety of environments, that we've really identified what to avoid for our particular situation.
 Here are just a few of these items:

 9. Apply quickly and personalize applications